minecraftforum/rules-archive/rules/servers/rules.markdown

 * Only 1 review per member
 * Stealing another server's original post is not allowed, this is considered spam and plagerism
 * Encouraging bumping of any topic is not allowed
 * Discussing of non-server related topics in a server topic is not allowed.
-An excessive amount of off topic posts can lead to a temporary or permanent lock of your server topic
+An excessive amount of off topic posts can lead to a temporary or permanent lock of the server topic
 * Servers may be removed or banned at the staff's discretion
 * Servers are to be posted in the section that best fits what the server offers, a description of the sections can be found [here](#servers:server_types)